 - Read, double-check & make sure you understand all documents before signing – Make sure you understand each document and what you are signing.
-This includes the binding (hopefully) estimate, service order, complete inventory and Bill of Lading.
-It is also recommended to keep all documentation until final payment is made.
+This includes the binding (hopefully) estimate, service order, complete inventory, and Bill of Lading.
+It is also recommended to keep all documentation until the final payment is made.
 Keep longer if there are any claims or settlements needed.

 - Confirm their contact information & yours for them — Write down the confirmation for everyone involved & make sure they have your information as well.
-Communication is key during cross country interstate moves.
+Communication is key during cross-country interstate moves.

 The Difference Between Interstate Movers & Local Movers

 The differences most people don’t think about come from the details of Federal regulations.
-An important requirement for interstate moving companies to provide their customers with a copy of Your Rights and Responsibilities When You Move, a booklet published by the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration.
+An important requirement for interstate moving companies is to provide their customers with a copy of Your Rights and Responsibilities When You Move, a booklet published by the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration.
 This publication details the policies and procedures that you need to be aware of when contracting an interstate moving company.

 Key Federal Regulations for Interstate Moving Companies

 A number of federal and state regulators police interstate moving companies to protect consumers’ property while in transit.
-These regulators are there to keep moving companies compliant to the higher standards.
+These regulators are there to keep moving companies compliant with the higher standards.
 Registered interstate movers accept a considerable burden of risk and responsibility by loading all of your possessions onto one truck (or more if you have a significant amount of possessions or additional vehicles to move).
 Government regulations are crafted to help minimize this risk by ensuring that the companies that own and operate these trucks abide by certain rules.
 These laws are written to ensure the safe, legal transit of your possessions.

 At the very least, you should ensure that a mover holds interstate operating authority before letting them take possession of your property.
 Here’s how to tell whether your movers are qualified: